adpeace/boilerio/README.md

 user scheduler.sql to create the requisite tables.
 (This currently assumes the databsae and a role exists called `scheduler`.)

 2. The controller.
 This is the `scheduler` Python script.
-Ensure this daemon is running to push target temperature updates to the boiler controller (the maintaintemp script) and update the cache of the current temperature in the backend web app.
+Ensure this daemon is running to control the boiler relay and update the cache of the current temperature in the backend web app.

 3. The web app.
 This is the `schedulerweb` Flask app.
 The recommended